Porsche 718 Spyder review – the drop-top GT4 we've been waiting for

-Last time out the Porsche Boxster Spyder was a very different car from the Cayman GT4 on which it wasn’t based.
-Instead it was basically a restyled Boxster GTS, not that there was a great deal wrong with that.
+Last time out the Porsche Boxster Spyder was a very different car from the Cayman GT4.
+It was basically a restyled Boxster GTS, not that there was a great deal wrong with that.
 Point is, though, it was nowhere near as focused in its chassis and suspension design as its fixed head brother with the big wing on the back.

 This time, however, the 718 Spyder is exactly the same as a GT4 beneath its knee-tremblingly beautiful new skin.
 Same 4.0-litre flat six 992-based engine that revs to 8000rpm, same six-speed manual gearbox with auto blip on the downshifts and, most important of all, exactly the same GT3-inspired chassis, suspension, steering and brakes.